Synerty-Attune-Automation-Forks/VMWare-ESXi-APIs/README.md

-### Add New Network Adaptor on ESXi with macOS or Linux Worker

 ### Add New Network Adaptor on ESX with Windows Worker

-### Add New Virtual Disk on ESXi with macOS or Linux Worker

 ### Add New Virtual Disk on ESXi with Windows Worker